-The front gardens on Victorian housing estates
+The front facades of houses on typical Victorian housing estates

 The approach to the house